araamz/Stipes/README.md

 **Fig. 6:** Showing the create goal page.
 This is where users can change a goal through a variety of ways.
 Users can change a goal's status by using the radio buttons, edit a goal, and delete a goal.

-## Used Tools
+### Used Tools

-Tools used to create the application frontend and backend are listed in the below list.
+Tools used to create the application frontend and backend are listed.
 The full requirements for the frontend are listed within _package.json_ and can be installed via `npm install`.
 The full requirements for the frontend are listed within _requirements.txt_ and can be installed via `pip install -r requirements.txt`.

 - Frontend
   - React 17.0.2